fortranmat/learnandearntogether/cicd.md

 |:heavy_check_mark:menu-->VCS-->Share Project on Github<br/>:heavy_check_mark:menu-->GIt-->branches/newbranch create new branch<br/>:heavy_check_mark:whatever change commit and push will goto that new branch<br/>:heavy_check_mark:create as much as branch or keep all changes in one branch<br/>:x:goto menu-->git-->choose branch--> ▶️select checkout:heavy_check_mark:Thiswill make revoke option git to VCS as fresh one<br/>:heavy_check_mark:if imported from VCS then menu-->git-->branches--> ▶️selct checkout will not revoke to vcs<br/> |:heavy_check_mark:github you will see 2 branches <br/>:heavy_check_mark:goto second branch <br/>:heavy_check_mark:create pull request<br/>:heavy_check_mark:merge pull request<br/>:heavy_check_mark:confirm merge<br/>:heavy_check_mark:OPTIONAL you can delete branch in github<br/>:x:it wont delete in local|

 #### 🔯Android APP Signing
+Whatever METHOD intitial Key Is Required<br/>
+Studio-->Build-->Generate Signed Bundle<br/>
+KeyStorePath-->CHOOSE-->Create New<br/>
-Whatever METHOD intitial Key Is Required Studio-->Build-->Generate Signed Bundle KeyStorePath-->CHOOSE-->Create New in create new Keystorepath-->Enter/choose Folder Name enter file name its will combine and show path with .jks password and confirm pasword Loveisgod0*
+in create new Keystorepath-->Enter/choose Folder Name enter file name its will combine and show path with .jks<br/>
+password and confirm pasword Loveisgod0*<br/>
-Then keyalias Normally key0 (if you want rename it and keep a record of it) Password and Confirm password MUST BE SAME AS ABOVE This is a studio requirement Loveisgod0* Enter at Least first parameter of Total 6 parameters in certificate AFTER THAT key store password key alias key password
+Then keyalias Normally key0 (if you want rename it and keep a record of it)<br/>
+Password and Confirm password MUST BE SAME AS ABOVE This is a studio requirement Loveisgod0*<br/>
+Enter at Least first parameter of Total 6 parameters in certificate AFTER THAT<br/>
+key store password<br/>
+key alias<br/>
+key password<br/>
-Export encrypted key for play app signing THIS IS NEW UPDATE save /choose path for encrypted key click next choose or verify the aab path and select build variant click Finish
+Export encrypted key for play app signing THIS IS NEW UPDATE<br/>
+save /choose path for encrypted key<br/>
+click next<br/>
+choose or verify the aab path and select build variant<br/>
+click Finish<br/>